jswrenn/site/content/blog/transmutation-stability.md

   - The type system is reasoning about in-memory layouts.
 Type systems don't *typically* worry about such things.
   - You don't *ask* for this trait to be implemented for your types.

 In this post, we'll focus on that second point of weirdness.
 Most traits are implemented *by request*.
-If an implementation of a trait exists for a type, it's usually because somebody, *somewhere* has typed the characters `impl`.
+If an implementation of a trait exists for a type, it's usually because somebody, *somewhere* has typed the keyword `impl`.

 But not in this case: whether our `TransmuteFrom` trait is implemented for a `Src` and `Dst` depends *solely* on the safety of that conversion—not because `impl` was written somewhere.

 With traits that are manually implemented, you can trust that an `impl` you are relying on won't simply vanish.
 In other words, trait implementations are *stable*.
 Unfortunately, that won't be the case with our transmutation trait, because some of the factors which would affect transmutability are not covered by the existing stability rules.

-For instance, let's say `crate-a` defines:
+For instance, let's say a crate defines:
 ```rust
 #[repr(C)]
 pub struct Foo {